Don’t you just love the weather in Tampa Bay? I do! It can be a “pool day” almost every day of the year.

 I earned the Certified Broadcast Meteorologist (CBM) designation in 2008 and hold the National Weather Association Broadcast Seal of Approval.

 I graduated from the University of Georgia with a BS in Geography and a certificate of Atmospheric Science.
 I was one of the first people at UGA to graduate with the Atmospheric Science Certificate, and I graduated Magna Cum Laude.

-My husband and I live in Tampa, and our dachshund, Emily, and Yorkie-mix, Pickles, let us live in the house with them.
+My husband and I live in Tampa.
+We’re just lucky Pickles lets us live in the house with her.